severian42/GraphRAG-Local-UI/README.md

 Welcome to **GraphRAG Local with Ollama and Interactive UI**!
 This is an adaptation of Microsoft's [GraphRAG](https://github.com/microsoft/graphrag), tailored to support local models using Ollama and featuring a new interactive user interface.

 *NOTE: The app gained traction much quicker than I anticipated so I am working to get any found bugs fixed and suggested improvements integrated.
 Right now it is fully functional, tested only on my Mac Studio M2 though.

-I am trying to be fluid with the adjustments and so will try to update at least every few hours when possible.
+The next update is a major refactor and overall improvement in all the areas so it has unfortunately taken a bit longer than expected.
+I am trying to be fluid with the adjustments and so will try to update as often as possible.

-Changes being made right now:
+Changes being made right now and tested:

 - LLM agnostic: Use Ollama or set your own base URL and local model for LLM and Embedder
 - Launch your own GraphRAG API server so you can use the functions in your own external app
 - Dockerfile for easier deployment
 - Experimental: Mixture of Agents for Indexing/Query of knowledge graph
+- Custom configurable graph visuals
+- Preset Query/Indexing library options to quickly and easily harness all the GraphRAG options
-- More graph visual options
+- More file formats (CSV, PDF, etc)
+- Web search/Scraping

 Feel free to open an Issue if you run into an error and I will try to address it ASAP so you don't run into any downtime*